 Some GMAT test-takers wonder whether it is grammatically correct to use multiple tenses in a single sentence.
-Today we will discuss the cases in which this is acceptable and those in which this is not.
+Today we will discuss the cases in which mixing verb tenses is acceptable and those in which this is not.
 The bottom line is this: there is no restriction on what tenses we can use and mix within a sentence, as long as they are appropriate for the context.

 I have heard that Mona left Manchester this morning, and has already arrived in London, where she will be for the next three weeks.

-Here, we have present perfect tense, simple past tense and simple future tense all in the same sentence, but they all make sense together to create a logical sequence of events.
+Here, we have present perfect tense, simple past tense and simple future tense all in the same sentence.
+We’re mixing different tenses, but they all make sense together to create a logical sequence of events.